Answers to your Questions about Employee Benefits

 Posted in: Employee Benefits

 Building the right employee benefits program and managing it well can be a crucial factor in employee morale and retention.
 Unfortunately, not all benefits broker firms/consultants provide the same level of service.
 One of the critical services you should look for when choosing a benefits broker is Employee Advocacy.
-In this post, I’ll outline key elements to consider.
+In this post, we hope to provide answers to your questions about employee benefits.

-Employee Advocacy normally consists of access to a team of experts dedicated to solving day-to-day issues that may arise in your benefits plan.
+Employee Advocacy normally consists of access to a team of experts dedicated to solving any questions about employee benefits and day-to-day issues that may arise in your benefits plan.
 They commonly address issues such as claims and benefit questions.
 In some cases they will provide open enrollment assistance and coverage information.
 Not all benefits brokers offer this service.
 They simply direct employees to contact the insurance carrier directly to resolve the above-mentioned issues.

-The benefits associated with an insurance broker that offers a dedicated client advocacy include:
+The benefits associated with an insurance broker that offers dedicated client advocacy include:

 Lighten your team’s administrative burden